Skip to content

 Note

-You can also replace toast-dev with the full path to the environment location.
+You can also replace a name like toast-dev with the full path to the environment location.
 The python version is optional.
-If you specify "yes" for the final argument, libmadam and libconviqt will also be installed.
+If you specify -x then "extra" dependencies (including libmadam and libconviqt) will also be installed.

 Note